-3. New and ongoing LUPs
+II.
+STANDARD PERMIT REGISTRATION DOCUMENTS for All Linear Project Dischargers

+II.A.
+Notice of Intent

+II.A.1.
+A Notice of Intent is a project-specific application to obtain regulatory coverage for discharges of stormwater and authorized non-stormwater from construction activities to waters of the United States.
+The application includes the entry of site information, contact information, and Permit Registration Document-specific information requirements.

+A Programmatic Notice of Intent covers all sites, of similar scope, within a Regional Water Board boundary under a single common SWPPP.
+Each specific site is required to submit a Linear Construction Activity Notification which shall describe site-specific information including:

 a.
-A discharger with new LUPs that commence construction activities after the effective date of this General Permit shall certify and submit PRDs prior to the commencement of construction and implement the SWPPP upon the start of construction.
+Project name and/or reference number;

 b.
-A discharger with ongoing LUPs that are covered under the Previous Permit (State Water Board Order No. 2009-0009-DWQ as amended by Orders 2010-0014-DWQ and 2012-0006-DWQ) terminates on the effective date of this General Permit.
-Dischargers with previous permit coverage shall certify and submit updated PRDs through SMARTS, in accordance with the requirements of this General Permit, to continue regulatory coverage.
-Dischargers with the previous permit’s Small Construction Rainfall Erosivity Waiver shall either enroll or apply for a waiver (as applicable) by the effective date of this General Permit.

-D.NOTICE OF INTENT APPLICATION PACKAGEStandardRD PRD Requirements for All LUP Dischargers

-1. A Notice of Intent is a project-specific application to obtain regulatory coverage for discharges of stormwater and authorized non-stormwater from construction activities to a waters of the United States.
-The application includes the entry of site information, contact information, and PRD-specific information requirements.

-a.A Programmatic Notice of Intent covers all sites, of similar scope, within a Regional Water Board boundary under a single common SWPPP.
-Each specific site is required to submit a Linear Construction Activity Notification (LCAN).
-The LCAN shall describe site-specific information including:

-i.Project name and/or reference number;

-ii.Site location;
+Site location;

-iii.Site-specific SWPPP map detailing pollutant sources and implemented BMPs;
+c.
+Site-specific SWPPP map detailing pollutant sources and implemented BMPs;

-iv.Total site acreage and total disturbed acreage;
+d.
+Total site acreage and total disturbed acreage;

-v.Estimated start and end date;
+e.
+Estimated start and end date;

-vi.Risk type determination and supporting documentation; and,
+f.
+Risk type determination and supporting documentation; and,

-vii.Site contact information (name, phone number, address).
+g.
+Site contact information (name, phone number, address).

-2. Risk Type Determination
+II.B.
+Risk Type Determination

-All LUPlp dischargers are required to conduct a Risk Type Determination, where the site’s overall risk is separated into sediment risk and receiving water risk.
+All linear project dischargers are required to conduct a Risk Type Determination, where the site’s overall risk is separated into sediment risk and receiving water risk.
 The discharger must utilize either the Water Board’s standard risk determination (provided in SMARTS), a site-specific risk determination, or a combination of the two as described in Attachment D.1 of this General Permit.

-a.
-The standard risk determination (GIS Map Method) includes utilizing the following:
+II.B.1.
+The standard risk determination (Geographic Information Systems (GIS) Map Method) includes utilizing the following:

 U.S. EPA Rainfall Erosivity (R) Factor Calculator website;